iossifovlab/gpf/userdocs/administration/getting_started.rst

 Prepare the GPF web server
 ##########################

-First let us instruct the GPF system, that the we are going to use ``data-hg38-empty`` as an instance directory.
-By default the GPF system look for an environment variable named ``DAE_DB_DIR`` to locate the GPF instance directory.
+First, let us instruct the GPF system that the we are going to use ``data-hg38-empty`` as an instance directory.
+By default, the GPF system looks for an environment variable named ``DAE_DB_DIR`` to locate the GPF instance directory.

 .. code-block:: bash